-- provider name and contact information.
+- 2. The person file contained identifying information for every household member associated with a pair in the main sample file.
+The file can be merged with the main sample using the person ID (PERSID). - 3.
+Provider contact information is contained in the NPI provider directory used by HC interviewers and the monthly non-matched files delivered by Westat containing providers not found in the NPI directory.
+For providers identified in the NPI directory, the provider ID (PDDIRID) is the NPI ID (NPIPRVID) from the NPI directory.
+For providers not identified in the directory, the provider ID (PDDIRID) is the PROVID assigned by Westat in the monthly files of non-matched providers.
+Both files contain provider name and contact information.
 For the non-matched providers, the contact information is the provider name and address that was provided by the HC respondent.
 The contact information was then loaded into the control system as part of the MPC case. - 4.
 The Pharmacy directory file can be merged with the main sample file using PHADIRID (same as PDDIRID) so that the name and contact information of the Pharmacy can be loaded as part of the Pharmacy case. - 5.
 Beginning with the 2017 HC, a Pharmacy NPI directory was used by the HC interviewers to assign IDs to pharmacies.
 If a match was found, a pharmacy NPI ID was assigned to the pharmacy reported by the HC respondent.
 The pharmacy NPI directory was delivered with the sample files and was merged with the main sample file using the Pharmacy NPI ID (NPIPHAID). - 6.
 Beginning with the 2018 cycle, RTI developed code for assigning pharmacy chain codes by searching for text strings in the pharmacy names.

-2.1.2 MPC Sample Delivery from Household Component
+MPC Sample Delivery from Household Component

-For the 2019 MPC, Westat extracted the sample files used for inclusion in the MPC sample in four waves.
+For the 2023 MPC, Westat extracted the sample files used for inclusion in the MPC sample in three waves.
 Westat delivered the Pharmacy sample files directly to RTI.
 The Non-Pharmacy files were first delivered to AHRQ for OBD subsampling and then forwarded to RTI for processing.
-The waves of sample files were delivered to RTI in January (Wave 1), April (Wave 2), May (Wave 3), and July (Wave 4) of 2020.
-Wave 3 was supplemental sample that primarily included OBD pairs.
-The supplemental Wave 3 sample was added to allow for pairs to be more easily completed, given the challenge of reaching some providers during the COVID-19 pandemic.
-A total of 53,330 pairs were in the 2019 MPC sample derived from the HC; 39,192 (73.5%) in Wave 1 of sample delivery; 6,756 (12.7%) in Wave 2; 2,500 (4.7%) in Wave 3; and 4,882 (9.2%) in Wave 4.
+The waves of sample files were delivered to RTI in January (Wave 1), April (Wave 2), and July (Wave 3).
+A total of 43,213 pairs were in the 2023 MPC sample files delivered to RTI: 35,287 (81.7%) in Wave 1 of sample delivery; 4,614 (10.7%) in Wave 2; and 3,312 (7.7%) in Wave 3.